 Creating a Python function

-Now that we know how to use a function, let’s create a simple one ourselves.
+Now that we know how to use a function let’s create a simple one ourselves.
 To do so, we use Python’s

 >>> def say_hi(): ... print('Hi!') ... >>> say_hi() Hi!

 It’s just a few lines, but a lot is going on.
 Let’s dissect this:

-- First of all, we see the word
+- First of all, we see the keyword

 - Next comes our function name, say_hi.